I believe in ghosts.

 I remembered how, not long ago, one of the guests on the ghost hunt awoke to find three slashes on his shoulder with no recollection of how they got there.
 The shadows; the dark, guttural EVPs that have been caught.

 Yeah, I remembered all of that.

 I'd been tasked with taking photos for our blog.
 For everyone else, though, the hunt was on.

-Monique had brought mini-mufalleta sandwiches, and chips with its necessary salsa dip.
-The rest of us had brought ourselves.
+Monique brought mini-muffaletta sandwiches with chips and salsa.
+The rest of us only brought ourselves.
 It was a mix of office staff—Brandon, Alex, Gretchen and Tim—and some of our tour guides, including Monique, Randy, John, Michael Bill and Elaine.

 "Maria, come here."

 I looked past where Gretchen stood to see Tim motioning me over.
 In one hand he held the massive Roland audio recorder, which had the ability to hear a pin drop from a mile away; in the other, he extended out his headphones.

 "Listen," he told me.
 Shifting the camera under my arm, I pulled on the headphones.
 There was Elaine talking; Randy making a sly quip; Monique's full-belly laughter; and then . . .